Slowsby/GAPE_Downloader/README.md

 ## Responsible Use

-This tool is intended to facilitate the retrieval of imagery for educational, research, and non-commercial purposes.
+This tool is only intended to facilitate the retrieval of imagery.
 Please use it respectfully and responsibly.